mykola216/sht/wp-content/plugins/yith-woocommerce-frequently-bought-together/README.txt

 == Changelog ==

+== 1.1.0 == Released on Mar 28, 2017

+* New: Support to WooCommerce 3.0.0 RC2.
+* New: Support to WordPress 4.7.3.
+* Update: Plugin core.

 == 1.0.7 == Released on Oct 26, 2016

-* Added: Support to WooCommerce 2.6.6.
+* New: Support to WooCommerce 2.6.6.
-* Added: Support to WordPress 4.6.1
+* New: Support to WordPress 4.6.1
-* Added: Shortcode [ywfbt_form product_id=""] to print form "bought together" products.
+* New: Shortcode [ywfbt_form product_id=""] to print form "bought together" products.
-* Updated: Plugin core.
+* Update: Plugin core.

 == 1.0.6 == Released on Aug 16, 2016

-* Added: Support to WooCommerce 2.6.4.
+* New: Support to WooCommerce 2.6.4.
-* Added: Support to WordPress 4.6.
+* New: Support to WordPress 4.6.
-* Updated: Plugin core.
+* Update: Plugin core.

 == 1.0.5 == Released on Jun 10, 2016

-* Added: Support to WooCommerce 2.6 RC1.
+* New: Support to WooCommerce 2.6 RC1.
-* Updated: Plugin core.
+* Update: Plugin core.

 == 1.0.4 == Released on Apr 27, 2016

-* Added: WordPress 4.5 compatibility.
+* New: WordPress 4.5 compatibility.
-* Updated: Template yith-wfbt-form.php to version 1.0.4
+* Update: Template yith-wfbt-form.php to version 1.0.4
-* Updated: Changed plugin textdomain from ywbt to yith-woocommerce-frequently-bought-together.
+* Update: Changed plugin textdomain from ywbt to yith-woocommerce-frequently-bought-together.
-* Updated: Language file.
+* Update: Language file.
-* Updated: Plugin core.
+* Update: Plugin core.

 == 1.0.3 == Released on Jan 12, 2016

-* Added: Compatibility with WooCommerce 2.5 RC2.
+* New: Compatibility with WooCommerce 2.5 RC2.
-* Updated: Plugin Core
+* Update: Plugin Core

 == 1.0.2 == Released on Aug 21, 2015

-* Added: Compatibility with WooCommerce 2.4.x
+* New: Compatibility with WooCommerce 2.4.x
-* Added: Compatibility with WordPress 4.3
+* New: Compatibility with WordPress 4.3
-* Added: ITA Translation
+* New: ITA Translation
-* Updated: Plugin Core
+* Update: Plugin Core

 == 1.0.1 == Released on Jul 24, 2015